 Scheduling chains can be triggered sequentially.
 In addition to linear scheduling, the system also supports branched scheduling and is capable of triggering data transformations in separate ways.
 The list of transformations can be augmented by adding a new branch.
 This allows multiple sets of operations and transformations to be performed on the same data stream.
 When you want to self-join data from multiple sources or want to use the same source for multiple sinks, adding a new branch is useful.
 As an action, a new branch will only be available if there is already a transformation following the one you are branching from.

 Considering schedule creation is an important and urgent task, we created a UI page that will enable our users to have a visual representation of the chain as well as see what is coming next in the right order.
 Schedules can be created in a new data workflow or within the existing workflow (data load, data transformation, data output), and the date and time can be selected.
 They can chain workflows together or create new ones, or they can add existing schedules to an existing chain to start a workflow at some point in the future.
 Even if you have not set up chains initially you can chain them together later.

-How is Finworks different than other providers?
+How is Finworks different from other providers?

 At Finworks, we always want to be ahead of the curve.
 And that is why we place such importance on the smallest details.
 When we were developing our scheduling functionality for our clients, we enhanced a standard option into a sophisticated one in order to meet the needs of our clients.
 Scheduling by time is particularly important for our financial clients.
-How Finworks elevates it higher is not only providing end-users the ability to create these schedules but also making sure they are able to then chain them to existing ones and pre-existing ones within the workflows.
+How Finworks elevates it higher is not only providing end-users with the ability to create these schedules but also making sure they are able to then chain them to existing ones and pre-existing ones within the workflows.
 By doing so, the entire process can be considered not just as one cog in a machine but as the entire machine.
 Finworks' scheduler simplifies this process, resulting in increased productivity.
 Learn more here.